richelbilderbeek/dlip/report/README.md

 ### What software to use for neural networks

 * Tensorflow, we already explained what this is.
-* Numpy, This is a python module whichyou can use to execute more complex mathematical functions in python.
+* Numpy, This is a python module which you can use to execute more complex mathematical functions in python.

 ## References